aufheben68/aufheben68/README.md

 ---

-`😁 Odysseas Tasoulas` <br />
+`😁 `Odysseas Tasoulas` <br/>
-`🌍 Athens, Greece` <br />
+`🌍 `Athens, Greece` <br/>
-`💼 System Security Engineer | System Administrator | Full Stack Web Developer` <br/>
+`💼 `Full Stack Web Developer | Cybersecurity enthusiast` <br/>
-`🎓 'Computer Studies' | University of Peloponesse`<br />
+`🎓 `Computer Studies | University of Peloponesse` <br/>
-`🎓 Advanced Java Certified Full Stack Web Developer | PeopleCert Coding Bootcamp` <br />
+`🎓 `Advanced Java Certified Full Stack Web Developer | PeopleCert Coding Bootcamp` <br/>

 ---

 ### Hello world, I'm Ody 👋

-I'm a student, studying **Computer Studies** at [University of Peloponesse](https://www.uop.gr/).
-I am currently working on my thesis, which is a project that consists of a testbed implemented in *Docker*, a blockchain, a couple containers built for penetration testing and a network with a rule-setting API.
-One of my near future goals is to improve my python skills, in order to build a custom blockchain and enhance overall system's security.
+I am a [Computer Studies](http://dit.uop.gr/index.php) graduate.
+I am currently working as a Cybersecurity Consultant on the ENIRISST+ project.
+I am part of the CryptoSec Lab on the [University of Peloponesse](https://www.uop.gr/).
+Furthermore, I am a researcher and I am working on a scientific publication that proposes a Trust Management System for IoT networks.
+On July of 2021, I completed my thesis on Collaborative Intrusion Detection Networks, which is a project that consists of a network implemented in *Docker*, an Ubuntu Linux VM that uses [Infection Monkey](https://www.guardicore.com/infectionmonkey/) built for penetration testing and a blacklist mechanism which is periodically excluding malicious IDS nodes.
+You can check the complete work [here]().

+One of my near future goals is to improve my Python skills.

-I'm also a **Java Certified** Full Stack Developer of the **AFDEmp** Code Bootcamp at [PeopleCert](https://peoplecerteducation.org/bootcamp/).
+Last but not least, I'm a **Java Certified** Full Stack Developer of the **AFDEmp** Code Bootcamp at [PeopleCert](https://peoplecerteducation.org/bootcamp/).

 ## I am passionate about:

+- Web Development
 - Blockchains
+- Collaborative Intrustion Detection Systems
+- Trust Management Systems
-- Cryptography
+- Internet of Things
-- Linux Server Administration
+- System Administration
-- Penetration Testing
-- Web Development

 ## Current Stack: